Why did Hannah decide to leave Latvia?

 A little side story: my Aunt Mildred Blieden Rich told me that when she was a little girl, she went to a friend’s house.
 The friend’s family was also from the Riga, Latvia, area.
 When her friend’s mother found out she was a Blieden, the mother exclaimed, “Oh, everyone in Riga knew the Blidens!”

 Hannah and Aaron had 9 children with 6 surviving past infancy.
 The names of the surviving children were Rose Lily, Harvey, Herman, Abe, Meyer, and Reve.

-- Lily Rose graduated from the gymnasium (high school) near their home in Riga.
+- Rose Lily graduated from the gymnasium (high school) near their home in Riga.
 Hannah and Aron gave her a special gift for her accomplishments.
 She would be allowed to visit the United States for one year.
-She would travel with her mother’s 2 sisters, her Aunt Zetta Wolfson Blumberg and her Aunt Wolfson Shapiro and their families.
-However, she stayed in the States after meeting her husband, Barnett Handler in New York.
+She would travel with her mother’s 2 sisters, her Aunt Yetta Wolfson Blumberg and her Aunt Lena Wolfson Shapiro and their families.
+However, she stayed in the States after meeting her husband, Barnett Handler, in New York.

-- In 1903 when she was 52 years old, Hannah no longer wanted to stay at the Mill since none of the children wanted to run it.
-She took her youngest child, Reve, just a little girl, to the United States and settled in Brooklyn because that is where her sister, Zetta Blumberg lived.
-She sailed on the ship Kroonland on August 25, 1903, leaving from Antwerp.
-Her children paid for her passage.
+In 1903, when she was 52 years old, Hannah no longer wanted to stay at the Mill since none of the children wanted to run it.
+She took her youngest child, Reve, just a little girl, to the United States and settled in Brooklyn.
+She sailed on the ship Kroonland on August 15, 1903, leaving from Antwerp.
+Her adult children paid for her passage.
 On the ship’s manifest, she listed Wenden.
-Latvia, as her address.
+Latvia, as her last address.